 This RFC specifies a standard for the ARPA Internet community.
 Hosts on

-the ARPA Internet that choose to implement a Quote of the Day Protocol
+the ARPA Internet that choose to implement a Daytime Protocol are

-A useful debugging and measurement tool is a quote of the day service.
+A useful debugging and measurement tool is a daytime service.
+A daytime

-One quote of the day service is defined as a connection based
+One daytime service is defined as a connection based application on

-application on TCP.
-A server listens for TCP connections on TCP port
+TCP.
+A server listens for TCP connections on TCP port 13.
+Once a

-17. Once a connection is established a short message is sent out the
+connection is established the current date and time is sent out the

-Another quote of the day service is defined as a datagram based
+Another daytime service service is defined as a datagram based

 application on UDP.
 A server listens for UDP datagrams on UDP port

-There is no specific syntax for the quote.
-It is recommended that it
+There is no specific syntax for the daytime.
+It is recommended that

-be limited to the ASCII printing characters, space, carriage return,
+it be limited to the ASCII printing characters, space, carriage

-and line feed.
-The quote may be just one or up to several lines, but
+return, and line feed.
+The daytime should be just one line.

 Postel [Page 1]